mnbvmnbv2/video-group-merger/README.md

 - The output should be the following:
 ```
 - Output_folder
+    - Group1-1.mp4
+    - Group1-1.txt
+    - Group1-2-mp4
+    - Group1-2.txt
+    - Group2-1.mp4
+    - Group2-1.txt
+    - ...
 ```
+- I have added support for merging (encoding/decoding) with nvidia GPUs which should be faster.
+- If the script is stopped mid-way, there are some temp_files and logs saved so that should be able to continue from where it was stopped, however it might not be "fail-safe".

+### Known things to watch out for
-- As I have encountered a lot of errors I have put in some error handling, but if you use this script there might be cases that I have not encountered.
+- As I have encountered a lot of errors I have put in some error handling, but there are probably plenty more edge cases that could cause errors.
+Some things to consider are the following:

-## Known things to watch out for
-- Soring of videos is handeled by numbers then text, however if there are different amount of numbers it is zero padded up to 5 numbers (can be changed manually)
+- The merged videos tries to sort the order by numbers appearing in the name however if there are more than 5 numbers appearing with separation you need to change the `extract_numbers` function argument `max_length`.
 - If videos are of different aspect ratio, or fps there might be trouble.
-In the latest version this should be handeled to some degree, but it might not be fail-safe.
+In the latest version of the script this should be handeled to some degree, but it might not be fail-safe.
-- Be mindful of video names, the script should handle spaces etc., but there might be special characters that makes it crash
+- Be mindful of video names, the script should handle spaces and some other special characters, but there might be some characters that makes the script crash
-- To handle differing video types (size etc.), I believe one has to decode and encode the videos which is slow , therefore it is possible to use GPU for this, which you should check out if you have available.
-- If the script is stopped mid-way, there are some temp_files and logs saved so that one does not have to process all files again, however it might not be "fail-safe".

-### upload
+## youtube-uploader
 - Supports chunked upload
 - You need to setup youtube api credentials: https://console.cloud.google.com/apis/credentials
 - Both OAuth and API keys need to be placed in /Keys folder
 - You must enable YouTube Data API v3 in the API project you create

+## Tools used
 **Libraries**
-- os
-- glob
 - subprocesses
-- pandas
 - shutil
+- argparse
+- os (removed)
+- glob (removed)
-- time
+- pandas (removed)
-- moviepy
+- moviepy (removed)
 - regex (removed)
+- time (removed)
 - datetime (removed)
 - numpy (removed)
 - concurrent.futures (removed)